z7workbench/BJUT-NCoV-Checkin/README.md

 This script will use your **previous settings**, so please be careful.

 I **am** working on it.
-It may not work.
-Please open issuses when you meet bugs.
-The first version will be released in Sep 8, 2020.
+Chrome and Firefox are available on Linux and Windows.
+Other drivers are not tested.
+I do not have a Mac, so I cannot test it on Mac.
+If you use macOS and meet some bugs, please commit a issue.

 ## Why do you create this repository?
 - This is my first time using Selenium;